SciML/NonlinearSolve.jl/docs/src/tutorials/large_systems.md

     du0, u0)
 ```

 Notice that Julia gives a nice print out of the sparsity pattern.
-That's neat, and
+That's neat, and would be
-would be tedious to build by hand!
-Now we just pass it to the `NonlinearFunction`
-like as before:
+tedious to build by hand!
+Now we just pass it to the `NonlinearFunction` like as before:

 ```@example ill_conditioned_nlprob
-ff = NonlinearFunction(brusselator_2d_loop; jac_prototype = float.(jac_sparsity))
+ff = NonlinearFunction(brusselator_2d_loop; sparsity = jac_sparsity)
 ```

 Build the `NonlinearProblem`: